 An early morning, high summer visit coincided with a low tide on a deserted Porthmeor beach.
 The clarity of the light combined with a misty, fused palette of colours to create a translucent effect.
 Sand had been piled high on the upper reaches of the beach by recent onshore breezes and the headlands stood proud against the Atlantic at the turn of the tide.

 David’s focus on the elemental appeal of the beach.

 Early morning in the summer at Porthmeor beach.

-This is the iconic St Ives beach, with the best surf in town and backed by the popular Tate St Ives gallery.
-The scene setting film was from below St Nicholas’ Chapel on the headland, showcasing the depth of the beach’s bay and its place on the edge of the town.
-There’s a great walk round to the west from here, where you’ll find a rural, primaeval feel as you make your way along towards Zennor and Morvah.
-Porthmeor is a town beach on the edge of wild Penwith.
+This is the best known St Ives beach, with the best surf in town and backed by the popular Tate St Ives gallery.
+The scene setting film was from below St Nicholas’ Chapel on the headland, showcasing the depth of the beach’s bay and its situation at the edge of the town.
+There’s a great walk round to the west from here, where you’ll find a rural, primeval feel as you make your way along towards Zennor and Morvah.
+Porthmeor is the final town beach before wild Penwith.